esnet/gdg/website/content/docs/usage_guide/backup_guide.md

 ### Organizations

+{{< callout context="danger" title="Danger" icon="alert-octagon" >}}
-#### Auth:  Requires Grafana Admin (Tokens not supported, Org Admins don't have access)
+Auth:  Requires Grafana Admin

+  - Tokens/service account tokens are tied to a specific org and are therefore not supported.
+  - Organization Admins don't have access to list all Orgs, therefore are also not supported.

+  {{< /callout >}}

 Command can use `organizations` or `org` to manage organizations.

-NOTE: this only manages top level of the orgs structure.
-It's mainly useful to maintain consistency.

 ```sh
 ./bin/gdg backup org list -- Lists all organizations